 - 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders. (see the section "Virtual switchboard").
 Remember that on power up, all are connected to input 1, and only if you toggle the switch to "envelope select" position and back again, the previously stored connections are activated. - 2.
 If you want to use the noise and/or PM modulation features, connect also envelope generator outputs to modulation 1 and/or modulation 2. - 3.
-Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs.
+Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs.